-One of the most common tests when it comes to automotive diagnostics is checking short to ground.
+One of the most common tests regarding automotive diagnostics is checking short to ground.

 Thankfully, your job can be made a lot easier with a digital multimeter.

-There are several multimeters that are specifically designed for automotive diagnostics, but any multimeter that can measure resistance in Ohms (usually displayed as Ω on your multimeter dial) can do this simple job.
+Several multimeters are specifically designed for automotive diagnostics, but any multimeter that can measure resistance in Ohms (usually displayed as Ω on your multimeter dial) can do this simple job.

-If you’re looking for a digital multimeter, have a look at our several comparison posts.
+If you’re looking for a digital multimeter, look at our several comparison posts.

-Although it’s not hard to check short to ground with a multimeter (For this task we recommend use Fluke 3340 multimeter), it takes a bit of knowledge to get it right.
+Although it’s not hard to check short to ground with a multimeter (For this task, we recommend using Fluke 3340 multimeter), it takes a bit of knowledge to get it right.

-Once you know how to check short to ground with a multimeter, you’ll be able to find this common problem and have your first steps to fixing small electrical problems in your appliances or cars.
+Once you know how to check short to ground with a multimeter, you’ll be able to find this common problem and take your first steps to fix small electrical problems in your appliances or cars.

 Ohms and resistance

-To check short to ground with a multimeter, you need to measure resistance.
-Electrical resistance is literally the difficulty that electricity has to get through a component, called a conductor.
+You need to measure resistance to check short to ground with a multimeter.
+Electrical resistance is the difficulty that electricity has in getting through a component called a conductor.

 The more resistance, the harder it is for a current to pass through the conductor.
 To measure resistance, you have to find the voltage of an object and divide it by the current.
-Voltage is the capacity of the object, whereas current is an indication of how much of that capacity is used.
+Voltage is the object's capacity, whereas the current indicates how much of that capacity is used.

-The more loss of current compared to the capacity, the more resistance is measured.
-The proportion between volts and current is measured in Ohms, which is why you’ll need a multimeter that measures Ohms to check short to ground.
+The more current loss compared to the capacity, the more resistance is measured.
+The proportion between volts and current is measured in Ohms, so you’ll need a multimeter that measures Ohms to check short to ground.

 Luckily, a digital multimeter will automatically do all this math for you, but it’s always helpful to understand the dynamics behind a measurement to know what’s going on.